 Dreams made of sun and sand: Beach Wedding

 A seemingly brilliant alternative to the elaborate extravagance that surrounds a traditional wedding, is a beach affair.
-A textbook beach wedding would have one imagining pristine gold-kissed sands lined with palm trees swaying in obedience to a cerulean-blue sea; a gentle breeze blowing, kissing your lips with crisp salty air with the setting sun as a witness to your big day.
-In reality however, things are often very different with strong winds tousling your hair and affecting your outfit, passersby and tourists thronging to get a sneak peek at what’s happening and the sun and briny air ruining one’s make-up.
+A textbook beach ceremony would have one imagining pristine gold-kissed sands lined with palm trees swaying in obedience to a cerulean-blue sea; a gentle breeze blowing, crisp salty air with the setting sun in the background that bears witness to your big day.
+To blend in this magnificent setting a things needs to kept in mind, such as the strong winds tousling your hair and affecting your outfit, passersby and tourists thronging to get a sneak peek at what’s happening and the sun and briny air ruining one’s make-up.
 So if you’re thinking about getting hitched in Goa, here are a few things to keep in mind:

 While selecting your wedding dress, keep in mind that it’s preferable to have something simple and easy to maneuver as opposed to a traditional heavy and elaborate gown.
 Walking on the beach in itself can be a task and trying to do so with a dress weighing you down will be a nightmarish walk down the aisle.
 While selecting the fabric of your dress, something light and flowy would be preferable, since materials like brocade or lace tend to get stuck or pick up fragments along the way.
 Heavily beaded dresses ought to be avoided as well and instead go with light airy fabrics like silk chiffon or organza.

 Pair your beautiful dress with a glamorous pair of flats or sandals.
 Wedged heels could also work as they offer more support when standing on uneven sand.